girish0903/DSA-Portfolio/README.md

 - Ensuring efficient matching of users with drivers in real-time.
 - Optimizing routes to minimize travel time and distance considering dynamic traffic conditions.
 - Implementing a flexible fare calculation system that accounts for various dynamic factors.
-- Providing seamless real-time tracking and communication between users and drivers.
-- Maintaining a scalable database of trip histories and feedback.

 ## 6. To-Do
 Future enhancements and tasks to complete:
-- Integrate machine learning algorithms to predict demand and optimize driver allocation.
 - Enhance the real-time tracking system with more accurate GPS data.
 - Develop a mobile application interface for better user experience.
 - Implement more advanced data analytics to gain insights from trip history and feedback.